Ferritin Quantitative Test

 INS Rapid Quantitative Test (Chemiluminescence Immunoassay) is used for in vitro quantitative detection of the Insulin (INS) concentration in human serum, plasma that contains heparin /EDTA and other anticoagulants samples, mainly used for auxiliary diagnosis of diabetes diseases.

-Biotime NT-proBNP Rapid Quantitative Test
+biotime HCV Rapid Quantitative Test

-NT-proBNP Rapid Quantitative Test
+HCV Rapid Quantitative Test

-MPV IgG/IgM Rapid Test
+AFP Rapid Quantitative Test

-E2 Rapid Quantitative Test (Chemiluminescence Immunoassay)
+hs-cTnT Rapid Quantitative Test (Chemiluminescence Immunoassay)

-E2 Rapid Quantitative Test (Chemiluminescence Immunoassay)
+hs-cTnT Rapid Quantitative Test (Chemiluminescence Immunoassay)

-Biotime estradiol Rapid Quantitative Test
+BNP Rapid Quantitative Test (Chemiluminescence Immunoassay)

-E2 Rapid Quantitative Test
+BNP Rapid Quantitative Test (Chemiluminescence Immunoassay)

-Biotime LH Rapid Quantitative Test
+biotime tPSA Rapid Quantitative Test

-LH Rapid Quantitative Test
+tPSA Rapid Quantitative Test

 Leave A Message